MDBAuth/EWR_tool/README.md

 ```

 ### Option 1: Running the observed mode of the tool
-The ewr tool will use a second program called gauge getter to first download the river data at the locations and dates selected and then run this through the ewr tool
+The ewr tool will use a second program called gauge getter to first download the river data at the locations and dates selected and then run this through the ewr tool.
+For more information please visit the [MDBA Gauge Getter][https://github.com/MDBAuth/MDBA_Gauge_Getter] github page.

 ```python